dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 print('')
 ```

 The fifth section of the updated script uses the `filter()` function to fetch only movies that were released after January the first, 2015.
 The sixth section shows how to use `join()` to fetch instances of `Movie` that the `Actor` Dwayne Johnson participated in.
-The seventh and last section, shows the usage of `join()` and `ilike()` functions to retrieve the actors that have house in Glendale.
+The seventh and last section, shows the usage of `join()` and `ilike()` functions to retrieve actors that have houses in Glendale.

 Running the new version of the script (`python queries.py`) now will result in the following output: